rpdelaney/rpdelaney/how2workWme.md

 and drinks after work (in an office setting), etc.

 If I politely decline an invitation, it's totally okay to ask again next time around.
-I might say yes... once in awhile!
+I might even say yes, once in awhile!

 ### Peeves